How to Make Easy Coffee Filter Flowers with Bling

 Open up the coffee filters and re-stack them alternating the petals and the “V” cuts.

-Fold the alternating petal coffee filter in half.
+Fold the alternating petal coffee filters in half.

 With the coffee filters folded in half, start on one end and roll it into a cone shape.
 We like to keep our thumb inside as we roll.
 This will keep it slightly open in the center.